mrsanford/movie-stats-dashboard/README.md

 - While *The Numbers* contains comprehensive financial coverage for roughly ~6000 films, please be aware that movies filtered on financial data may be limited in offerings compared to the larger offerings of films by TMDB and the IMDb datasets.
 - If you would like more information on the project details, especially regarding dataset cleaning justification and related processes, the ![write-up](DATA440_Final_Project_Write-Up_(GitHub).pdf) is available.
   - Note: In my references, I mention an IMDb dataset and a genres dataset-- they are the same and the names are used interchangeably.
+- The decision for the date range from ```1880-1889``` to 04/2025 is to allow for leniency and to allow for the earliest movies to be included.
+The basis for 1880 comes from the first motion picture created, the [*Roundhay Garden Scene*]([url](https://en.wikipedia.org/wiki/List_of_cinematic_firsts#:~:text=1888,the%20first%20motion%20picture%20recorded.)) in 1888.
+In line with released movies, MOVIZ is limited to movies released on or before April 2025.

 ## Project Support
 This project was built with Python **3.12.8** and uses [`uv`]([url](https://docs.astral.sh/uv/getting-started/installation/)) as for virtual environment and package management.
 MOVIZ's dependencies have been listed in `pyproject.toml`.
 The official documentation for the tool can be found [here]([url](https://docs.astral.sh/uv/)).